ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-2-build-clang.md

 &nbsp;

-`opencv_world<version>.lib/dll` will be the library used by your application.
+The library used in your application is `opencv_world<version>.lib/dll`.

 Once the library files are correctly generated, run the following command to ensure there are no errors.

 ```bash { output_lines = "2" }
 ./install/bin/opencv_version.exe